WandaVision gets a slew of new teasers ahead of its January release

 "We are an unusual couple." 📺 ✨ @wandavision, an Original Series from Marvel Studios, starts streaming Jan.
 15 on @DisneyPlus. #WatchOnDisneyPlus pic.twitter.com/7YCuMLmL0pJanuary 1, 2021

-In another clip on the official WandaVision Twitter page, Wanda and Vision’s twin children make an appearance, shown very briefly as babies in the arms of their parents.
+In a final clip on the official WandaVision Twitter page, Wanda and Vision’s twin children make an appearance, shown very briefly as babies in the arms of their parents.

 A visionary new era arrives! #WandaVision, an Original Series from Marvel Studios, starts streaming Jan.
 15 on @DisneyPlus. pic.twitter.com/ILOq017DneJanuary 1, 2021